Sumit217/spell/README.md

 5. we could improve the implementation by making it much faster, without changing the results.
 We could re-implement in a compiled language rather than an interpreted one.
 We could cache the results of computations so that we don't have to repeat them multiple times.

-####

-Other methods,

-1.
-Since, spelling correction in natural language processing mostly relies on pre-defined lexicons to detect spelling errors.